pingcap/docs/QUICKSTART.md

 - The same time and time zone for all machines with the NTP service on to synchronize the correct time.

-- A remote user account which you can use to login from the Control Machine to connect to the managed nodes via SSH.
-It can be the root user or a user account with sudo privileges.
+- A remote user account with password which you can use to login from the Control Machine to connect to the managed nodes via SSH.
+It is a normal user account with sudo privileges.

 - Python 2.6 or Python 2.7